Walmart: Branding and store design changes

-In 2006, Walmart announced that it would remodel its U.S. stores to help it appeal to a wider variety of demographics, including more affluent shoppers.
+In 2006, Wal-Mart announced that it would remodel its U.S. stores to help it appeal to a wider variety of demographics, including more affluent shoppers.
 As part of the initiative, the company launched a new store in Plano, Texas, that included high-end electronics, jewelry, expensive wines and a sushi bar.

-On September 12, 2007, Walmart introduced new advertising with the slogan, "Save money.
-Live better.", replacing "Always Low Prices, Always", which it had used since 1988.
-Global Insight, which conducted the research that supported the ads, found that Walmart's price level reduction resulted in savings for consumers of $287 billion in 2006, which equated to $957 per person or $2,500 per household (up 7.3 percent from the 2004 savings estimate of $2,329).
+On September 12, 2007, Wal-Mart introduced new advertising with the slogan, "Save money.
+Live better.", replacing the previous slogan "Always Low Prices, Always", which it had used since 1988.
+Global Insight, which conducted the research that supported the ads, found that Wal-Mart's price level reduction resulted in savings for consumers of $287 billion in 2006, which equated to $957 per person or $2,500 per household (up 7.3% from the 2004 savings estimate of $2,329).

-On June 30, 2008, Walmart removed the hyphen from its logo and replaced the star with a Spark symbol that resembles a sunburst, flower, or star.
-The new logo received mixed reviews from design critics who questioned whether the new logo was as bold as those of competitors, such as the Target bullseye, or as instantly recognizable as the previous company logo, which was used for 18 years.
+On June 30, 2008, Wal-Mart removed the hyphen from its logo and replaced the star with a Spark symbol.
+The store branding became "Walmart", with the corporate name remaining with the hyphen as "Wal-Mart".
+The new logo received mixed reviews from design critics who questioned whether the new logo was as bold as those of competitors, such as the Target bullseye, or as instantly recognizable as the previous company's logo, which was used for 18 years.
 The new logo made its debut on the company's website on July 1, 2008, and its U.S. locations updated store logos in the fall of 2008.
 Walmart Canada started to adopt the logo for its stores in early 2009.

 Acquisitions and employee benefits

 On March 20, 2009, Walmart announced that it was paying a combined US$933.6 million in bonuses to every full and part-time hourly worker.
 This was in addition to $788.8 million in profit sharing, 401(k) pension contributions, hundreds of millions of dollars in merchandise discounts, and contributions to the employees' stock purchase plan.
-While the economy at large was in an ongoing recession, Walmart reported solid financial figures for the fiscal year ending January 31, 2009, with $401.2 billion in net sales, a gain of 7.2 percent from the prior year.
-Income from continuing operations increased 3 percent to $13.3 billion, and earnings per share rose 6 percent to $3.35.
+While the economy at large was in an ongoing recession, Walmart reported solid financial figures for the fiscal year ending January 31, 2009, with $401.2 billion in net sales, a gain of 7.2% from the prior year.
+Income from continuing operations increased 3% to $13.3 billion, and earnings per share rose 6% to $3.35.

 On February 22, 2010, the company confirmed it was acquiring video streaming company Vudu, Inc. for an estimated $100 million.

-In May 2021, Walmart acquired the Israeli startup Zeekit startup for $200 million.
-Zeekit uses artificial intelligence to allow customers to try on clothing via a dynamic virtual platform.